This page answers some common questions about the Musa Alphabet.

 By the way, I'll use the terms alphabet to refer to all writing systems or scripts, Latin alphabet to refer to the 23-letter alphabet used to write the Latin language, English alphabet to refer to the 26-letter alphabet which adds j v w, and Roman alphabet to refer to the 1350-letter extended Latin alphabet included in Unicode.
 Transcribing a script into the Roman alphabet is called romanization.

 Good question.
 The IPA, as it's known, is a script for recording phonetic values, itself adapted from the Roman alphabet.
-Here are the first ten languages from the Home page, written in IPA :͡ʈʂɤŋ˥wən˧˥ espa'ɲol 'ɪŋglɪʃ 'ɦɪndiː·'ʊrdu al ˁara'bijja 'baŋla portu'ges 'ruskij nihoŋgo pən'ʤabi
+Here are the first ten languages from the Home page, written in IPA :'ɪŋglɪʃ ͡ʈʂɤŋ˥wən˧˥ 'ɦɪndiː·'ʊrdu espa'ɲol fʁɑ̃sɛ al ˁara'bijja 'baŋla 'ruskij portu'ges me'laju

-Even though the IPA and Shwa are both phonetic, the IPA is designed to capture the sounds of speech in written form at a level too "low", too close to the sounds themselves, to be useful as a primary orthography.
+Even though the IPA and Musa are both phonetic, the IPA was not designed to be used as a primary orthography.
 A universal script could be developed based on a broad IPA transcription, but it would share all the flaws of romanizations.

-Writing the world's languages in romanization or IPA is an idea in the same spirit as Shwa.
-I just believe Shwa is a better choice, for one main reason: Shwa and the IPA both have about 160 symbols, but the Shwa letters are all combinations of only 20 symbols.
+Writing the world's languages in romanization or IPA is an idea in the same spirit as Musa.
+I just believe Musa is a better choice: Musa is featural.
+Even though Musa and the IPA both have about the same number of letters, the Musa letters are combinations of only 20 symbols.
 This makes keyboards simpler and gives you a strong hint about the pronunciation of a letter you don't recognize.

 Written language is the key to most of humanity's knowledge, and the recent advent of media that can handle images and sound hasn't changed that.
 So anything we can do to make reading and writing easier would offer big benefits.